Networks-Learning/tpprl/README.md

 Running experiments:

+### `sbatch/exp_run.py`

- - `sbatch/exp_run.py`: Running Smart Broadcasting experiments on a SLURM cluster.
+This script is used for running Smart Broadcasting experiments on a SLURM cluster using the job scripts `sbatch/r_2_job.sh` and `sbatch/top_k_job.sh`.

- - `rq_compare-algo.py`: Running one experiment for Smart Broadcastering.
+The job scripts assumes that there is a conda environment with the name `tf-cpu` and that the code resides in `${HOME}/prog/work/broadcast-rl/` folder.
+These details can be edited easily to match with any host's configuration via the scripts themselves.

+### `rq_compare-algo.py`

+This script is used for running an experiment for one-user in the Smart Broadcasting setup.

+### `compare_results-algo.py`

- - `compare_results-algo.py`: Reads output produced by `rq_compare-algo.py` and compares it with baselines.
+Reads output produced by `rq_compare-algo.py` and compares it against baselines and saves the results in a CSV file ready for analysis/plotting.

+### `memorize_exp.py`

- - TODO: Scripts for running MEMORIZE training.
+TODO: Scripts for running MEMORIZE training.

-## Reproducing plots
+## Reproducing figures

 TODO